-(Note: This story is mostly based on actual events, to the extent that they are known.
-The rest is speculative.)
+- (Author’s note: This story is based on actual events, to the extent they are known.
+The rest is speculative fiction.)

 The boy was 12 years old in the summer of 1935 during the depths of the Great Depression when a big, black car with unusual licence plates pulled up in front of a rooming house on Brock Avenue in the west-end of Toronto.
-It was one of the city’s poorest streets, dubbed “bedbug row” at the time, in the midst of the Great Depression.
+It was one of the city’s poorest streets, dubbed “bedbug row” at the time.

 A tall, slender, impeccably-dressed man slowly emerged from the driver’s door.
-With one hand resting on the roof of the car he paused for a few moments to stretch his neck, before opening another door to reach in for a briefcase, of the fine, leather style a barrister might carry or, as in his case, a special kind of private secretary.
-He locked the car carefully and, with the briefcase in his right hand, walked the few steps from the street to the sidewalk, and then turned up a concrete walkway leading to the rooming house where the McNichol family lived.
+With one hand resting on the roof of the car, he paused for a few moments to stretch his neck before opening another door to reach in for a briefcase.
+It was of the fine, leather style a barrister or government official might carry or, as in his case, a special kind of private secretary.
+He locked the car door carefully and, with the briefcase in his right hand, walked the few steps from the street to the sidewalk, and then turned up a concrete walkway leading to the rooming house where the McNichol family lived.
 He walked rather slowly, seeming to put each foot down with an odd tentativeness, as a visitor just arrived from another world might walk.
 There was some kind of emblem on his jacket, over his heart.
 A coat of arms, perhaps?
 Hard to tell from a distance.

 Someone watching might have seen him shake his head a little, almost imperceptibly, at the irony of being drawn into it again.
 And now this, this is what it had come to . . . years of cleaning up after “the Great Celebrity,” quietly, discreetly; not so much, after all, for his sake, but for something far more worthy and important.
 And so, he had done his distasteful duty, time after time.
 He had thought he had left all that behind a few years ago, in utter exasperation, finally.
 But still it goes on, as he must always have known it would.
 He had not been surprised when he learned why he was summoned the previous day to His Excellency’s private study.